 \subsection{Experimental Setup}

-\textbf{Implementation Details.} For the training part, we use the LLaMa-Factory to train our grounding model which is used in the model integration.
+\textbf{Implementation Details.} For the training part, we use the LLaMa-Factory to train our grounding model, which is used in the model integration.
 And for the whole model, we use the Easy-R1 to train the model by using the GRPO.
-During the whole training phase, we use one server with 8xA100(80GB) GPU.
+During the entire training phase, we use one server with 8 A100 (80GB) GPUs.
 During the inference phase, we reference the GTA-1~\cite{yang2025gta1} to have better results.
-Firstly, we used our agent to get $N$ possible results, in our experiment, $N$ equals to 8.
-And then we will use another model to select the best one from them, which is different from GTA-1~\cite{yang2025gta1} using the GPT-o3.
+Firstly, we used our agent to get $N$ possible results; in our experiment, $N$ equals 8.
+And then we will use another model to select the best one from them, which differs from GTA-1~\cite{yang2025gta1} in that it utilizes GPT-o3.

 \textbf{Datasets and Metrics.} As we have mentioned before, we will use the generated verifiable tasks to produce the trajectory training data.
 In our experiments, we use the 400 tasks.
 And for each inference in the trajectory, we produce eight results.
 For the evaluation, we evaluate our improved grounding model on the ScreenSpot-V2~\cite{cheng2024seeclick, wu2024atlas} and ScreenSpotPro~\cite{li2025screenspot} datasets using accuracy as the evaluation metric.
 Subsequently, we evaluate our proposed model on the OSWorld benchmark~\cite{xie2024osworld}, which is designed to evaluate the computer use agent's performance on open-ended GUI tasks.
 This benchmark comprises 369 tasks spanning real-world web and desktop applications, providing a diverse and challenging platform to evaluate the agent’s ability to complete user tasks within a Linux environment.
 Performance is measured primarily by task success rate.